Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 We used guards here instead of patterns because we're testing for a boolean condition.
 If `n` is less than or equal to 0, return an empty list.
 Otherwise return a list that has `x` as the first element and then `x` replicated n-1 times as the tail.
 Eventually, the `(n-1)` part will cause our function to reach the edge condition.

-_Note:_ Num is not a subclass of Ord.
+> **Note** `Num` is not a subclass of `Ord`.
 That means that what constitutes for a number doesn't really have to adhere to an ordering.
-So that's why we have to specify both the Num and Ord class constraints when doing addition or subtraction and also comparison.
+So that's why we have to specify both the `Num` and `Ord` class constraints when doing addition or subtraction and also comparison.

 Next up, we'll implement `take`.
 It takes a certain number of elements from a list.
 For instance, `take 3 [5,4,3,2,1]` will return `[5,4,3]`.
 If we try to take 0 or less elements from a list, we get an empty list.
 Also if we try to take anything from an empty list, we get an empty list.
 Notice that those are two edge conditions right there.
 So let's write that out: